 4. Look Up Random Social Media Trends

 Starting a conversation with someone new can be a paralyzing experience.
 It’s a good idea to stir up your courage and come armed with a few prepared topics.
 Keep the subjects of conversation neutral and uplifting.
 “Have you hear about ‘X’?
 It’s all over Twitter today.”
 Or: “How often do you attend networking events?
 This is my first in five years.”
 By being honest about your lack of experience, you’ll probably receive all the networking tips you need.
+Understanding which social media might be better to do research on could also help.
+I’ve heard from a friend that they found some useful information from websites similar to BroadbandSearch to get some perspective on how different social media are trending.

 5. Set a Comfortable Time Limit